https://www.humantruth.info/sao_tome_and_principe.html

 Health:

 Sao Tome & Principe has some poor policies and cultural issues which cause some public health problems.
-Sao Tome & Principe does better than average when it comes to its smoking rate26 and in its immunizations take-up27.
-When it comes to most other metrics, Sao Tome & Principe does not do well.
-It does worse than average when it comes to its alcohol consumption rate28, its average life expectancy11 (still good for Africa), its adolescent birth rate29 and in its fertility rate14 (still low for Africa).
-The number of overweight adults has increased by 14% over the last 40 years.
+Sao Tome & Principe does better than average in its smoking rate26, its immunizations take-up27 and in the prevalence of overweight adults28 (but high for Africa).
+But, things still need to improve in Sao Tome & Principe.
+Sao Tome & Principe does worse than average in terms of its alcohol consumption rate29, its average life expectancy11 (still high for Africa), its adolescent birth rate30 and in its fertility rate14 (still good for Africa).
+The prevalence of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Sao Tome and Principe improved by +7.1yrs in the 30 years from 1990, on par with the global average improvement of +7.9yrs.
 Sao Tome and Principe's peak fertility rate was 6.53 in 1974.Life Expectancy Higher is better11 | ||

 ---|---|---|